Vyral/base-template/_posts/2021-06-15-everything-changes-in-the-next-90-daysthe-real-estate-data-you-need-to-see.md

 ---
 layout: post
-title: Why Buyers Will See Even More Competition in Our Market
+title: Everything Changes In the Next 90 Days—The Real Estate Data You Need to See
 date: 2021-06-15 00:00:00
 tags:
   - Home Buyer Tips